Rob Sale

-Robert Alan Sale (born July 1, 1979) is an American football coach who is the offensive coordinator for the Florida Gators of the NCAA (SEC).
+Robert Alan Sale (born July 1, 1979) is an American football coach who is the offensive line coach for the James Madison Dukes.
 He previously served as an assistant coach at the University of Louisiana at Lafayette, Arizona State University, University of Louisiana at Monroe, University of Georgia, McNeese State University, University of Alabama, and the New York Giants.

 Playing career

 Sale was an offensive lineman at LSU from 1998 to 2002, where he was a three-year starter at both guard positions and center.

 Coaching career

 Catholic HS of Pointe Coupee

 Sale began his coaching career in 2006 at Catholic High School of Pointe Coupee in Louisiana as their offensive line coach.

 Alabama

 Sale was hired as a strength & conditioning assistant and offensive analyst at Alabama in 2007 under his former college coach Nick Saban.

 McNeese State

 Sale served as the offensive line coach at McNeese State from 2012 to 2014 and later added the title of co-offensive coordinator in 2014.